Follow us on:

 Recently, the news flared up again through some shocking videos from the NOS and NU.nl.
 Abusing elephants for the benefit of the tourism industry in Thailand continues, because people keep paying for it… Meanwhile, I still see a lot of people in my immediate environment go to Curaçao go on holiday to go swimming with captive dolphins.
 That is still possible there, because the laws there are still primitive.

-This is no longer possible in the Netherlands, so you would expect that people would know better, after all, we are a well-informed people.
+This has not been possible in the Netherlands for a long time, so you would expect people to know better, after all, we are a well-informed people.
 There have been numerous campaigns on TV in recent years to stop the exploitation and abuse of animals.

 The dolphinarium has also been given an ultimatum.
 They have not been allowed to buy new dolphins or orcas for years, because the mistreatment that precedes this is simply no longer acceptable.
 In a few years, the dolphinarium will no longer exist in The Netherlands.